brandyodhiambo/Goals/README.md

 - [Firebase Functions](https://firebase.google.com/docs/functions) - Cloud Functions for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 - [Firebase Database](https://firebase.google.com/docs/database) - Store and sync data with our NoSQL cloud database.
 Data is synced across all clients in realtime, and remains available when your app goes offline.
 - [Firebase Authentication](https://firebase.google.com/docs/auth) - Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
-- [Firebase Storage](https://firebase.google.com/docs/storage) - Cloud Storage for Firebase is a powerful, simple, and cost-effective object storage service built for Google scale.

 ## Setup Requirements
 - Android device or emulator